tanaikech/go-gdoctableapp/README.md

 ## Scope

 In this library, using the scope of `https://www.googleapis.com/auth/documents` is recommended.
+When the method of `ReplaceTextsToImagesByFile` is used, also please add `https://www.googleapis.com/auth/drive`.

 <a name="gettables"></a>